-In addition, we have undertaken a programme of engagement with ICPs to ensure all are satisfied with our approach to the provision of information/data.
+In addition, we have undertaken and continue to undertake a programme of engagement with ICPs to ensure all ICPs are satisfied with our approach to the provision of information/data.
 The information is made available to an ICP on a 24/7 basis via direct access to our systems, where current systems allow.
-Alternatively, information is available upon request to our dedicated Connections Input Services team in a timeframe stipulated in the form of a Service Level Agreement.
+Alternatively, information is available upon request from our dedicated Connections Input Services team in a timeframe stipulated in the form of a Service Level Agreement.